freelawproject/eyecite/README.rst

 :code:`clean_text` currently accepts these values as cleaners:

-1. :code:`whitespace`: replace all runs of tab and space characters with a single space character
+1. :code:`inline_whitespace`: replace all runs of tab and space characters with a single space character
+2. :code:`all_whitespace`: replace all runs of any whitespace character with a single space character
-2. :code:`underscores`: remove two or more underscores, a common error in text extracted from PDFs
+3. :code:`underscores`: remove two or more underscores, a common error in text extracted from PDFs
-3. :code:`html`: remove non-visible HTML content using the lxml library
+4. :code:`html`: remove non-visible HTML content using the lxml library
-4. Custom function: any function taking a string and returning a string.
+5. Custom function: any function taking a string and returning a string.

 Annotating Citations